Keshavo-o/JWT-stateless-authentication-in-Node-js/README.md

 2. statefull auth uses server memory and server has limited memory.
 Thats the reason we can use "stateless" authentication
 ## In "stateless" authentication:
+There are no states.
+We store states in the payload/parkingticket/token only instead of server and we put a stamp on this token so that no once can modify it, only read it.